samcorin/Voice-Search-Wiki/README.md

 # Speech-Enabled-Wikipedia-Viewer
 Freecodecamp's [Build a Wikipedia Viewer](http://www.freecodecamp.com/challenges/build-a-wikipedia-viewer) Zipline.

+The voice commands were made possible by Annyang.js.

 The first iteration looked and behaved nothing like the current version.
 What began as a static search and here's-your-results, evolved into an obsession to bring convenience to the world.
-Ideally, you'd give it a try and let me
+Feedback very welcome.

 ## Features

   - Voice commands
   - Responsive design
   - Clickable search History

 ### Voice Commands